 But if you can't do it, then e-cigarettes might be the solution for you.
-It feels more like a cigarette, and gets you the nicotine you need without the CO2 or the chemicals.
+It feels more like a cigarette, and gets you the nicotine you need without the carbon monoxide or the chemicals.

 E-cigarettes also don't produce and 2nd hand smoke, so if you aren’t the mother you can still help by switching to e-cigarettes.

 As long as you avoid the Aniseed flavours like our absinthe flavour (as liquorice root is bad for the baby) e-cigarettes are a marked improvement over smoking.